maksimryndin/distributed-book/src/introduction/overview.md

 **Distributed system is a software which has at least two components interacting with each other only by a network.**

+If not otherwise specified, we will call components *nodes* and a group of connected nodes is named *cluster*.

-Even if a network used for communication of the components for the present moment is a loopback interface ("localhost"), it can become a real network for the next moment.
+Even if a network used for communication of the components for the present moment is a loopback interface ("localhost"), it can become a real network for the next deployment.

 ### Why we need make our software distributed?

-At least, to make it scalable and fault-tolerant at cost of an increased complexity and managing effort.
+At least, to make it highly [available](./availability.html) at the cost of an increased complexity and managing effort.

+### Overview of the book

+TODO

 [^note]: [Re: prototypes vs classes was: Re: Sun's HotSpot](http://wiki.c2.com/?AlanKayOnMessaging)